Whonix/anon-apps-config/README.md

-# Combined package for all KDE4 and Plasma 5 modifications #
+# anonymity, privacy and security settings pre-configuration #

 Most settings take effect for newly created user account onlys, and not for existing user accounts.